The AIP Diet: Healing through Elimination!

 While the AIP diet may seem challenging initially, proper planning and preparation can help ensure success.
 Here are some steps to follow when starting the AIP diet:

-Educate Yourself: Familiarize yourself with the AIP diet principles, food lists, and recipes to better understand what to include and exclude from your meals.
+Educate Yourself: Familiarize yourself with the AIP diet principles, food lists, and to better understand what to include and exclude from your meals.

 Plan Your Meals: Create a meal plan that includes a variety of nutrient-dense foods from all food groups allowed on the AIP diet.
 This will help you stay on track and prevent any nutrient deficiencies.